Karen smiles at the camera, wearing her Make Peace With Words tee.

 Prior, Karen was a copywriter and editor for over two decades.
 She ran the editorial department at advertising agencies, where she performed quality control on campaigns for Disney, DreamWorks, Fox, Pixar, Universal, and Warner Bros.

-An award-winning fiction writer, Karen is a proud member of the Authors Guild, the Dramatists Guild, and SCBWI.
-Accolades for her fiction include a California Arts Council Individual Artist Fellowship, a Lambda Literary Fellowship (LGBTQ+), a Table 4 Writers Foundation grant, an SCBWI Nonfiction Grant, and selection of her flash fiction by the L.A.
-Public Library for its permanent collection and Short Story Portal.
+An award-winning fiction writer, Karen has received the California Arts Council Individual Artist Fellowship, a Lambda Literary Fellowship (LGBTQ+), a Table 4 Writers Foundation grant, an SCBWI Nonfiction Grant, and the honor of having her flash fiction story “Nurse” in the L.A.
+Public Library’s permanent collection and Short Story Portal.

 Karen’s debut picture book, Whole Whale, a story about making space, was published in 2021 by Barefoot Books, with award-winning illustrator Nelleke Verhoeff on board.
 So Not Ghoul, illustrated by Bonnie Lui, was published by Page Street Kids in 2022.
-Doug the Pug and the Kindness Crew, illustrated by Lavanya Naidu, will be published by Scholastic in October 2022.
-Her short story “My Kinda Sorta Badass Move” will be published in Bridges and Islands: Twenty Stories from Multiracial and Multicultural Authors, a young adult anthology from Inkyard Press (winter 2023).
+Doug the Pug and the Kindness Crew, illustrated by Lavanya Naidu, was published by Scholastic in October 2022.
+Her short story “My Kinda Sorta Badass Move” appeared in Bridges and Islands: Twenty Stories from Multiracial and Multicultural Authors, a young adult anthology from Inkyard Press (winter 2023).
+Nice to Eat You, illustrated by Carolina Coroa, will be published by Scholastic in 2025.
 For Karen’s picture book recommendations, visit DiversePictureBooks.com.

 Newsletters: